 How we measure brand visibility in AI search.

-The mapou Visibility Index (MVI) is a proprietary 0-100 score per brand, measured monthly across the five leading AI assistants.
+The Visibility Index is a proprietary 0-100 score per brand, measured monthly across the five leading AI assistants.
 Below is the framework: what we measure, how the tiers work, what we disclose.
 The exact scoring weights, prompt set, and replication harness are reserved for paying clients.

 Brands benchmarked